cleaver-clover/Void-Linux-Desktop/README.md

 Some apps need sudo privilege like GParted.
 Run this command for them to be able to run:
 `xhost +SI:localuser:root`
+Note: This is already in the niri config and runs at startup.

 ### Other desktop apps